Strategos Books & Videos

 All operators received training in basic SPC with emphasis of the simple methods such as "Pareto Charts," "P-Charts" and "N-Charts."
 They also received training in basic problem-solving methods.

 Cell teams recorded their own data as each day progressed.
 Weekly meetings were held to review trends and resolve repetitive issues.
 Each team became responsible for their own inspection and the former inspectors became consultants and auditors of the teams.
 Operator response was excellent.
-The "P-Chart (above) shows the results.
+The "P-Chart (right) shows the results.

 The Results